 4.Your Outdoor Unit is Coated in Dirt and Debris

 Sensing a theme here?
-Dirt is no friend to an air conditioner.
+Dirt is no friend to a central air conditioner.

 If there’s too much dirt, your condenser can’t perform the heat exchange process efficiently.

 There are things you can do to help with this particular problem.
 For example, tidying up the landscaping around your condenser will help keep branches, bushes, and other vegetation from adding to the debris buildup.
 We recommend keeping about 46 centimetres of space clear on all sides of your condenser.